skatkov/awesome-stimulusjs/README.md

 - [stimulus-stripe-elements](https://github.com/eelcoj/stimulus-stripe-elements) - A StimulusJS controller to add Stripe.js and Elements to your page.
 - [stimulus-getaddress-io](https://gitlab.com/initforthe/stimulus-getaddress-io) - Getaddress.io controller for StimulusJS.
 - [stimulus-toggle-util](https://github.com/damonbauer/stimulus-toggle-util) - A simple toggle utility controller to hide/show elements on click.
-- [stimulus-image-grid](https://github.com/leastbad/stimulus-image-grid) - A StimulusJS controller for beautiful image grids.
-- [stimulus-use](https://github.com/stimulus-use/stimulus-use) - A collection of composable behaviors for your StimulusJS Controllers.

 ## Other Modest Code